Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Likelihood-Free Frequentist Inference via Odds Estimation

 \subsubsection{The Critical Value via Quantile Regression}

-\revJMLR{Algorithm \ref{alg:estimate_cutoffs} describes how we can use quantile regression (e.g., \cite{meinshausen2006qrforest, koenker2017handbook}) to estimate how the critical value $C_{\theta_0}$ for a level-$\alpha$ test of (\ref{eq:test_Neyman}) varies with $\theta_0 \in \Theta$.
+Algorithm \ref{alg:estimate_cutoffs} describes how to use quantile regression (e.g., \cite{meinshausen2006qrforest, koenker2017handbook}) to estimate the critical value $C_{\theta_0}$ for a level-$\alpha$ test of (\ref{eq:test_Neyman}) as a function of $\theta_0 \in \Theta$.
 To test a composite null hypothesis $H_0:\theta \in \Theta_0$ versus $H_1: \theta \in \Theta_1$, we use the cutoff $\hat{C}_{\Theta_0} := \inf_{\theta \in \Theta_0} \widehat C_{\theta}$.
-Although we originally proposed the calibration procedure for \texttt{ACORE}, the same scheme leads to a valid test (control of type I error as the number of simulations $B' \rightarrow \infty$) for {\em any} test statistic $\lambda$ (Theorem~\ref{thm:convergenceCutoffs}).
-In particular, we control the type I error for \BFF and \texttt{ACORE}, even if the estimated statistics are not good approximations of the Bayes Factor and the LR statistic, respectively.}
+Although we originally proposed the calibration procedure for \texttt{ACORE}, the same scheme leads to a valid test (control of type I error as the number of simulations $B' \rightarrow \infty$) for {\em any} test statistic $\lambda$ (Theorem~\ref{thm:convergenceCutoffs}). \addEJS{Remarkably, this holds even if the test statistic is not well estimated.} \addEJS{Note that in practice, we observe that the number of simulations $B^\prime$ needed to achieve correct coverage is usually much lower relative to $B$, the number of simulations needed to estimate the test statistic.} In addition, Algorithm~\ref{alg:estimate_cutoffs} does not rely on the observed data $D$ and is therefore amortized, meaning that once the test statistic and critical values have been estimated, we can compute confidence sets for any new data set without the need to retrain the model.